ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 **Thw = (Frequency\*1)samples**

+Throughput of the whole application is determined by the minimum throughput of the function.
+If we are producing flags as an output of Hash function every cycle then every function in the chain should be able to initiate itself again every cycle.
+That means the initiation interval of all the functions on FPGA in previous visualization should be 1.

-Because each sample is 4 bytes of data and computational intensity is 2, the maximum throughput of kernel is:
+Because each sample is 4 bytes of data and computational intensity is 2, with II=1, the maximum throughput of kernel is:

 **Thw = (300MHz/2) samples**.